-One supervised and semi-supervised approach is introduced by~\cite{Huang2020tabtrans}.
-Their TabTransformer architecture uses self-attention-based transformers to map the categorical features into a contextual embedding.
+Another supervised and semi-supervised approach is introduced by Huang et al.~\cite{Huang2020tabtrans}.
+Their TabTransformer architecture uses self-attention-based transformers to map the categorical features to a contextual embedding.
 This embedding is more robust to missing or noisy data and enables interpretability.
 The embedded categorical features are then together with the numerical ones fed into a simple multilayer perceptron.
-If, in addition, there is an extra amount of unlabeled data, unsupervised pre-training can improve the results, using masked language modeling or replace token detection.
+If, in addition, there is an extra amount of unlabelled data, unsupervised pre-training can improve the results, using masked language modelling or replace token detection.
 Extensive experiments show that TabTransformer matches the performance of tree-based ensemble techniques, showing success also when dealing with missing or noisy data.
 The TabTransformer network puts a significant focus on the categorical features.
 It transforms the embedding of those features into a contextual embedding which is then used as input for the multilayer perceptron.
 This embedding is implemented by different multi-head attention-based transformers, which are optimized during training.

-ARM-net, introduced by \cite{cai2021arm}, is an adaptive neural network for relation modeling tailored for tabular data.
+ARM-net \cite{cai2021arm} is an adaptive neural network for relation modelling tailored to tabular data.
 The key idea of the ARM-net framework is to model feature interactions with combined features (feature crosses) selectively and dynamically by first transforming the input features into exponential space and then determining the interaction order and interaction weights adaptively for each feature cross.
 Furthermore, the authors propose a novel sparse attention mechanism to generate the interaction weights given the input data dynamically.
 Thus, users can explicitly model feature crosses of arbitrary orders with noisy features filtered selectively.